 🥡 Storing & Reheating

-If you have leftover Bisquick pancake batter, you can keep it in the fridge for up to 2-3 days.
-Place unused batter in an airtight container, or cover with plastic cling film, and refrigerate until you're ready to make more pancakes.
+If you have leftover pancake batter, you can keep it in the fridge for up to 2-3 days.
+Place unused batter in an airtight container or cover with plastic cling film, and refrigerate until you're ready to make more pancakes.

 Take the batter out of the refrigerator and stir it up.
 Pancake batter can separate after sitting in the fridge.
 Give it a quick stir to recombine all the ingredients.

 Follow the same instructions for cooking as in the recipe card below. *Pancake batter that has been refrigerated will not be as fluffy as a fresh batch.
-They will still taste great, but they may be denser than when they were made fresh.
+They will still taste great but be denser than when made fresh.

 🍳 Other Great Breakfast Recipes